gilramir/argparse/README.md

     This is not used for switch arguments.
 If the type of the value of a switch argument is a slice, then argparse allows the argument to occur more than once, and saves each value.

+* Choices: (optional) A slice of strings (even when the field value is an int) which lists the only possible values for the argument value.
+If a user gives a value that is not in this list, an error will be returned to the user.

 # ParseCommands

 ParseCommands are special types of Arguments that tell the ArgumentParser to change behavior while it's